chiuedison/Outreach-Automation-Bot/README.md

 - Last Twitter message attempt (when the last message was sent to streamer)
 - Number of attempts (number of messages sent so far)
 - Errors (any errors that occur when running system)

+### Modifying Outreach Messages
+The ```Twitter Bot Parameters``` table, there are options to change the number of messages to send, the frequency, and the content of each message itself.
+It is suggested to insert any new code parameters/variable into this specific table, to keep all parameters in one place.

 ## Code Overview